 FESCA @ ETAPS 2011

-8th International Workshop on Formal Engineering approaches to Software Components and Architectures, Satellite event of ETAPS, held on 2nd-3rd April 2011, Saarbruecken, Germany
+8th International Workshop on Formal Engineering approaches to Software Components and Architectures, Satellite event of ETAPS, held on 2nd April 2011, Saarbrücken, Germany

 The aim of the FESCA workshop is to bring together both young and senior researchers from formal methods, software engineering, and industry interested in the development and application of formal modelling approaches as well as associated analysis and reasoning techniques with practical benefits for component-based software engineering.